-When booking, you may express preference for a GP but subject to availability, you may be offered an alternative GP or health professional.
+We offer on-day appointments to see a nurse or a doctor.
+When booking, you may express a preference for a particular GP, but you may be offered an alternative GP or health professional if they are unavailable.

 Extended Hours Appointments

-Appointments with a Nurse
+Appointments with a Nurse, Healthcare Assistant or Phlebotomist

 Blood Test Appointments

-If you cannot attend your given appointment please call the surgery to cancel or reschedule.
+If you cannot attend your given appointment, please call the Surgery to cancel or reschedule.

-On average 40 people a month fail to turn up for their appointments without informing us.
-These slots could be put to good use and offered to another patient, allowing the doctors and nurses to reduce any backlog of patients and reduce waiting times.
+On average, 40 people a month fail to turn up for their appointments without informing us.
+These slots could be put to good use and offered to another patient; allowing the doctors and nurses to reduce any backlog of patients and reduce waiting times.
 Please think of others when you can no longer attend or need to reschedule an appointment.